MASSHUU12/system-info/README.md

 ## Extension Settings

 * `system-info.refreshRate`: Controls the refresh rate of information
+* `system-info.location`: Select where the information will be displayed on the status bar
 * `system-info.hideProcessorUsage`: Hide CPU utilization
 * `system-info.hideMemoryUsage`: Hide RAM usage